 - Put the eggs and caster sugar into a mixer and whisk on high speed until you have a high ribbon.
 This is when the mixture will hold its own weight for at least ten seconds.

 - Carefully fold in the sifted cocoa powder and plain flour, taking care not to knock out too much of the air.

 - When the flour is nearly incorporated, add the melted butter and chocolate and fold in carefully.

 - Pour into the greased basin, cover with buttered foil and steam for about 50 minutes to 1 hour.

-- When the pudding is cooked, you can either leave to cool completely; the pudding will warm perfectly in microwave, straight from the fridge or carefully turn out and pour the sauce all over.
+- When the pudding is cooked, you can either leave it to cool completely; the pudding will warm perfectly in the microwave, straight from the fridge or carefully turn out and pour the sauce all over.

-- And as I have said already serve with vanilla ice cream and double cream if you want to go the whole hog.
+- And as I have said already, serve with vanilla ice cream and double cream if you want to go the whole hog.